sarasrking/Introduction-to-Jupyter-Notebooks/04 How do Jupyter Notebooks work?.md

 ---
 Title: "How do Jupyter Notebooks work?"
-Teaching: 15
+Teaching: 30
 Exercises: 1
 Question:
 - How do Jupyter Notebooks work?
 Objectives:
-- Understand how notebooks run
+- Understand how notebooks run and how they are different to the command line
 Activity:
  - Look at an example on GitHub
 Keypoints: